Should I Replace or Repair My Equipment?

 Unfortunately, replacing parts of your old system will not improve the efficiency.
 If the energy savings of using a higher efficiency system will cover all or part of the cost of investing in new equipment, you should seriously consider replacement of the old system.

-If your system is in solid condition, it could be wiser to simply repair it.
+If your system is relatively new and in solid condition, it could be wiser to simply repair it.
 But if your system breaks down often or is in poor condition, you should consider replacing it.

 If your system has been used extensively, it may be time to replace it.

 If you are moving in the next year or two and believe investing in new equipment will improve the value of your home, you should consider making the investment.
-If you plan to live in your current residence for many more years, it may also be wise to go ahead and invest in your future comfort.
+If you plan to live in your current residence for many more years, it may also be wise to go ahead and invest in your future comfort and safety.